 If you are working hdc in the round, join each row with a slip stitch, and chain 2 for the first stitch of the next round.
 It may help to mark the beginning of each row with a stitch marker.

 This is relatively easy, you simply work 2 stitches into 1 chain or 1 stitch from the previous row.

-There are two ways to go about this.
+There are three ways to go about this.

 - Yarn over, insert hook into first stitch and draw up a loop.
 There will be 3 loops on your hook.